m-e-w/steam_bi/README.md

 # steam_bi
-- Fetch and feed data available from Steam's API to industry leading data visualization tools like [Apache Superset](https://superset.apache.org/) and [Microsoft Powerbi](https://powerbi.microsoft.com/en-us/).
+- Fetch and feed data available from Steam's API to industry leading data visualization tools like [Apache Superset](https://superset.apache.org/) and [Microsoft Power BI](https://powerbi.microsoft.com/en-us/).
 - There is an older legacy version [here](https://github.com/m-e-w/steam_bi_legacy) that can be used if you're looking for a simpler option.
-It can generate .json files that can be loaded into PowerBI dashboards.
+It can generate .json files that can be loaded into Power BI dashboards.

 # Table of Contents
 - [Requirements](#requirements)